 ANATOMY AND PATHOPHYSIOLOGY

 The anal canal begins at the level of the anorectal ring and extends distally for 4 cm to the anal verge.
 The internal anal sphincter and external anal sphincter muscles surround the anal canal.
 The internal anal sphincter muscle is a continuation of the involuntary layer of circular smooth muscle of the rectum that begins at the anorectal ring.
 It is approximately 2.5 to 4.0 cm long and 2 to 3 mm thick.
 The internal anal sphincter is not under voluntary control and is continuously contracted to prevent unplanned stooling.
 It is contracted at rest so that the lower margin can be palpated 1 to 2 cm below the dentate line in the intersphincteric groove.
 The internal anal sphincter muscle supplies up to 60% of the resting tone of the anus.11 The external anal sphincter muscle is an elliptical cylinder of voluntary striated muscle tethered to the coccyx and surrounding the anal canal.
 It merges proximally with the puborectalis and levator ani muscle.
 It is voluntarily controlled.
-Columnar epithelium lines the upper anal canal while the lower anal canal is lined by squamous ...
+Columnar epithelium lines the upper anal canal while the lower anal canal is lined by squamous epithelium.
+The transitional zone ...